Tanks, Flyovers And Heightened Security: Trump's Fourth Of July Ups Taxpayer Cost

 They will be followed by Garden State Fireworks, a mainstay of the annual D.C. program since 2013, which will put on a 20-minute show from a new location at West Potomac Park.
 It will come at a cost of more than $250,000, said Christopher Santore, a choreographer whose family founded the company in 1890.

-Last year, their show was 17.5 minutes long, Santore said.
+Last year, Garden State's show was 17.5 minutes long, Santore said.

 The celebration is funded by three pots of money: donations, the Interior Department and the Defense Department.
-This year, the Interior Department and Secretary David Bernhardt have been tasked to lead the expanded plans.
+This year, the Interior Department and Secretary David Bernhardt have been tasked with leading the expanded plans.

-Mark Cancian, a senior adviser with the Washington think tank Center for Strategic and International Studies, said since the Capitol's Fourth celebration is paid by three different pots of money, it's a hard tally to track down in a traditional year.
+Mark Cancian, a senior adviser with the Washington think tank Center for Strategic and International Studies, said since the Capitol's Fourth celebration is paid by three different sources of money, it's a hard tally to track down in a traditional year.

-Add to that all the new elements for the presidential address and extended programming, the costs become even fuzzier.
+Add to that all the new elements for the presidential address and extended programming, and the costs become even fuzzier.

 "It's a good question," Cancian said.
 "It's difficult to answer."

 Udall, Van Hollen and others have pressed Bernhardt and his agency for answers.
-They have warned taxpayer funds can't be used for a political rally, and say Trump's plans appear to cross that line.
+They have warned that taxpayer funds can't be used for a political rally and say Trump's plans appear to cross that line.

 Special access for VIP section